The good news about Jesus only makes sense in the context of Old Testament promises.

 Other verses can be used, too, such as God’s promise to Abraham that in his seed all the earth will be blessed (Genesis 22:18) or his promise to Moses that God will raise up a prophet like him to whom the nation will be accountable (Acts 3:22).

 Each Gospel writer starts at a different place.
 Matthew begins with Abraham.
 Mark starts with a prophecy of Isaiah.
 Luke launches with an account of the births of John the Baptist and Jesus before giving us Jesus’ genealogy all the way back to Adam.
-John hits a home run by taking us all the way back to the creation of the universe by the eternal Logos, who became a human being named Jesus!
-Each Gospel narrative uses historical context to inform the reader who Jesus is.
+John hits a home run by taking us all the way back to creation by the eternal Logos, who became a human being named Jesus!

 These writings are called Gospels because that is just what they are.
 We should learn from how they present Jesus.

-Any serious disciple of Jesus, who wants to be able to share a strong biblical version of the Gospel, should familiarize himself or herself with the Old Covenant scriptural context of the good news about Jesus in order to properly show how he came as the fulfillment of God’s promises to provide a Savior and Messiah King.
+Any disciple of Jesus, who wants to be able to share a strong biblical version of the Gospel, should familiarize himself or herself with the Old Covenant scriptural context of the good news about Jesus in order to properly show how our Lord came as the fulfillment of God’s specific promises to provide us with a Savior and Messiah King.
+Gospel “lite” is not Gospel right.